Skip to main content

 • Ask Claude to modify or update the artifact content

-• These changes appear directly in the artifact window
+• Changes appear directly in the artifact window

 • Switch between different versions using the version selector